Send money to Japan

-Imagine being able to convert Australian dollars to yen then transfer it to any bank account in Japan, any time of day or night?
-Well thanks to online international money transfer agents, you can do just that.
+Imagine being able to convert Australian dollars to Japanese yen, then transfer it to any bank account in Japan, any time of day or night?
+Well thanks to online international money transfer providers, you can do just that.

 If you are travelling to Japan for a holiday, this section isn’t for you.
 Head on over to our travel money section to find great deals on travel money cards and read up on tips for money-savvy overseas travel.

 You’ll be surprised at how straightforward it actually is.
 Think of your own personal bank account.
-When you want to pay a bill via BPAY or pay someone’s personal account, you need integral information to help identify the third party.
-Much like an IMT.
+When you want to pay a bill via BPAY or make a transfer to someone’s personal account, you need integral information to help identify the third party.
+The same applies to an international money transfer.

 Important information and numbers you need before making an IMT include:

 - Recipient's bank account details, including their IBAN (international bank account number)